eygraber/InjectorAndroid/README.md

         SharedPreferences sharedPreferences; // note that this shouldn't be assigned a value; it will be set by the framework }

-When Robolectric runs `MainActivity`, its `sharedPreferences` instance will be the same as the instance in our test class, so it can be stubbed, verified, etc...
+When Robolectric runs `MainActivity`, its s`haredPreferences` instance will be the same as the instance in our test class, so it can be stubbed, verified, etc...

 To add a new test module, create a new class in `test/java/com/staticbloc/injector/android/injection/modules` and extend the `Module` that you want to test.
 It should also implement `OverridableModule` (so we can use `OverrideInject` with it).
 It's constructor should take whatever parameters need to passed to the super-`Module`, as well as an instance of